yutaf/ryogoku/README.md

 ### ref (optional)

 When specified, indicated revision files are extracted.
-If specified in command line, command line's value precedes than config one.
+If specified in command line, command line's value precedes config one.
 Neither specified, it is set to `HEAD`.

 ### umask (optional)